 Welcoming Your Unwelcome Emotional Reactions

 Getting in the habit of describing your emotional reactions either out loud or in your head, can be a helpful way of untangling yourself from them.
-Recognising that you can’t control them, but you CAN control how you respond to them is a powerful insight and the key to lessening their strength and getting back to good quality regular sleep.
+Recognising that you can’t control them but you can control how you respond to them is a powerful insight and the key to lessening their strength and getting back to good quality sleep.

-Choosing to welcome your insomnia is not naturally intuitive and certainly requires a level willingness.
+Choosing to welcome your insomnia is not naturally intuitive and certainly requires a level of willingness.
 It is also a gentle and compassionate process that takes time and commitment to implement.
-However, for those willing to welcome their insomnia overtime it offers the arrival of good quality natural sleep on a regular basis.
+However, for those willing to welcome their insomnia overtime, it’s a practice that can offer good quality natural sleep on a regular basis.